RepellantMold/f3m-spike/README.md

 This doesn't work on Windows.
 It's a rather simple player example, and you can learn from it and adapt it to work for you.

+### Compiling the MiniAudio version

+You will need a C compiler that can be accessed by running `cc`.

+Run `make ma` in a terminal.

+Identical to the Open Sound System version above.

 ## TOLISTS

 ### TODO

-* Allow playback of oneshot samples by the audio engine
+- Allow playback of oneshot samples by the audio engine
-* DevKitARM/DevKitPRO support
+- DevKitARM/DevKitPRO support

 ### TODON'T

-* Interpolation
+- Interpolation
   - It'd likely take up too much CPU time.
-* Quirks/additions from other trackers
+- Quirks/additions from other trackers
   - ST 3.21 is the main target of accuracy here.
-* Adlib channel support
+- Adlib channel support
   - It's too unpopular and it's ditto for CPU time.

 #### Optimization related (GBA only)